tdwg/process/review_manager.md

 TDWG has a process for the ratification of its standards (<https://www.tdwg.org/about/process/>) that is part of the TDWG Constitution (<https://www.tdwg.org/about/constitution/>).
 TDWG's constitution and standards review process relies on consensus.

+# 1 Responsibilities

+The TDWG process for the ratification of its standards (<https://www.tdwg.org/about/process/>) is set forth in the TDWG Bylaws.
+Article 9 of the [TDWG Constitution](<https://www.tdwg.org/about/constitution/>) specifies how bylaws are created and modified.
+Ratification as a TDWG Standard should signify that a standard has a broad consensus of support in the community, rather than a simple or super majority of votes.

 ## 1.1 Author

 The **Author**